Toggle menu

 The Town and Country Planning (Development Management Procedure) (England) Order 2015 (opens new window) (as amended) sets out the national information requirements for planning applications, known as the national list.
 All planning applications must be accompanied by the information set out in the national list, otherwise they cannot be validated and the process for deciding the application will not commence.

-In addition to the national list, the Council has adopted a local list.
+In addition to the national list, the Council has published a local list.
+The list was re-published on 22 August 2024 with no changes from the previous list.
 The local list clarifies what information is usually required for applications of a particular type, scale or location.
-The requirements for each type of application are set out in the pages below.
+The requirements for each type of application are set out in the pages below -together with the relevant forms which you can use should you not wish to use the Planning Portal.

 The validation checklist requirements for each type of application, along with the appropriate application forms, are set out below.
-Please ensure you read the validation checklist requirements as well as the local validation checklist guidance (PDF) [288KB] (opens new window) before proceeding to submit any application to the Council.
+Please ensure you read the validation checklist requirements before proceeding to submit any application to the Council.
+Additional information on some of the detail in the lists is included on our further guidance on validation requirements page.
+We have also set out some common reasons why applications are invalid within Great Yarmouth.

 Share this page